flavioluiz/flavioluiz.github.io/markdown/port-hamiltonian.md

 As part of my PhD research, I worked with modeling and control of systems using the port-Hamiltonian formulation.
 In this page, I give a little introduction about the subject as well as show the first results obtained using this formulation for the modeling of coupled fluid-structure system.
+For more details about my PhD research, see [my PhD thesis page](#phd).

 This research is part of [ANR HAMECMOPSYS](https://hamecmopsys.ens2m.fr/) project.